-If your lawyer has not spoken to you about seeking this kind of advice then you should ask why and be satisfied with the response you receive.
+If your lawyer has not spoken to you about seeking this kind of advice in regards to your divorce finances then you should ask why and be satisfied with the response you receive.
 You may want to obtain the view of your own accountant or another person who is financially informed and with whom you feel comfortable.

 There are other income tax issues that require attention and professional assistance in this regard are necessary so that you receive the amount due to you in a way that minimizes the income tax consequences.

 If you are uncertain as to the answers you receive in connection with the above, you may want to consider visiting another lawyer for a second opinion.